 Q. Where are the ballrooms located?

-A. DCBX has music and dancing in SEVEN (7) Ballrooms throughout the Hotel in many genres.
-All of the ballroom are located on the Lower Ballroom Level of the Hotel.
+A. DCBX has music and dancing in Multiple Ballrooms throughout the Hotel in many genres.
+All of the ballrooms are located on the Lower Ballroom Level of the Hotel.
 Main Ballroom is where our Main Stage is located with VIP Seat Passholders will have their seats close to the Main Stage, with room for dancing, and roped off.
-All other passholders will have general seating and standing room beyond the roped off and secured space.
+All other pass holders will have general seating and standing room beyond the roped-off and secured space.

 Q. How do I access the VIP Seating area?